pedrof69/Grid9/docs/API.md

 # Grid9 API Reference

-## MeterBasedCoordinateCompressor
+## UniformPrecisionCoordinateCompressor

-The main class for Grid9 coordinate compression and decompression operations with 3-meter precision on land.
+The main class for Grid9 coordinate compression and decompression operations with uniform 3-meter precision globally.

 ### Methods